evermade/overflow-slider/README.md

 	container: HTMLElement | null, // container for both arrows
 	containerPrev: HTMLElement | null, // container for previous arrow
-	containerNext: HTMLElement | null, // container for next arrow };
+	containerNext: HTMLElement | null, // container for next arrow
+	movementType: 'view' | 'slide', // default 'view', how much to move when arrow is clicked };
 ```